 We experience life through the medium of time.
-Each new moment brings with it new opportunities as we move along the spectrum of time.
-Amidst the constantly moving wave of time, the chagim are specific, unique points in time that carry with them special energy.
-Each holiday is a chance to tap into the theme inherent to that point in time.
-Before we can delve into the specific theme of Shavuos and what this unique point in time holds for each and every one of us, we must first understand time on a larger scale.
+Each new moment brings with it new opportunities as we ascend through the journey of time.
+Amidst the constantly moving waves of time, the chagim are specific, set points imbued with unique energy.
+Each holiday presents us with the chance to tap into and experience the theme inherent at that point in time.
+Before delving into the specific theme and uniqueness of Shavuos, we must first understand the concept of time in general.

 The Nature of Time

-The assumed and widely accepted understanding of time is that it moves in a straight line.
-Hashem created our world of space and time, and since its inception time has been moving inexorably forward.
-Along this line of time are the past, the present, and the future.
-If we were to move backward on this line of time, we could peer through history and find Avraham Avinu at the Akeidah, Moshe Rabbeinu receiving the Torah, and the Rambam writing the Mishneh Torah.
-Our current experience is taking place in the middle of the line, and if we could move forward along the line, we would see events that have not yet happened.
-However, there is a major challenge to this theory.
+The widely accepted understanding of time is that it moves in a straight line.
+Hashem created our world of space and time, and since its inception, time has been moving inexorably forward.
+Along this line of time is the past, present, and the future.
+If we were to move backward on this line, we could peer through history and find Avraham Avinu at the Akeidah, Moshe Rabbeinu receiving the Torah, and the Rambam writing the Mishneh Torah.
+Our current experience is taking place in the middle of the line, and if we could move forward along the line, we would see events that have not yet occurred.
+However, there is a major contradiction to this theory.

-There is a piyut in the Pesach Haggadah (U’v’chein Va’amartem) that states that Avraham Avinu served matzah to the three angels who visited him because it was Pesach at that time.
-Rashi quotes this opinion on the p’sukim in B’reishis (B’reishis 19:3) and says that Lot did the same for the mal’achim who came to S’dom.
+There is a piyut in the Pesach Haggadah (U’v’chein Va’amartem) that describes how Avraham Avinu served matzah to the three angels who visited him because it was Pesach at that time.
+Rashi quotes this opinion (B’reishis 19:3) and says that Lot did the same for the mal’achim who came to S’dom.
 How can this be?
-The mitzvah of matzah originates from the event of Y’tzias Mitzrayim – an event that would not occur for another few centuries!
+The mitzvah of matzah originates from the events of Y’tzias Mitzrayim – which would not occur for another few centuries!

 Circles in Time

-To understand why Avraham and Lot served their guests matzah before Pesach even occurred, we must develop a deeper understanding of time.
-Time does not move along one continuous, straight line; it actually circles around in a repeating yearly cycle.
-As the Ramchal explains, Hashem created thematic cycles of time, where each point in the year holds unique spiritual energies.
-Rosh HaShanah, Yom Kippur, Sukkos, and all the chagim are each associated with its own unique spiritual theme in time.
+In order to understand why Avraham and Lot served their guests matzah before Pesach even occurred, we must develop a deeper understanding of time.
+Time does not move along a continuous, straight line; it circles around in a repeating yearly cycle.
+As the Ramchal explains, Hashem created thematic cycles of time, and each point in the year holds unique spiritual energy.

 Spirals in Time

 However, even the circle analogy is limiting.
-If time were indeed a circle, each point of the year would simply be a recreation and repetition of that point from the previous year, from the previous time around the circle.
+If time were indeed a circle, each point of the year would simply be a repetition of that point from the previous year, from the previous loop around the circle.
 That would be pointless.
 We do not seek to re-experience the past each year.
-Our goal is to expand upon what we have created year by year, so that this year, when we return to that same point on the circle from last year, we are in a fundamentally different place.
-Each Rosh HaShanah should be higher than the previous one; each Pesach should be a new Pesach, and each Shavuos – a new Shavuos.
-Through our growth and ascension, we are able to convert the two-dimensional circle into a three dimensional spiral, traversing along the same circle at ever greater heights.
-We maintain the circularity while achieving ascension.
+Our goal is to expand upon what we have created year after year, so that each time we return to that same point on the circle, we are on a fundamentally different level.
+Each Rosh HaShanah must be higher than the previous one, each Pesach a new Pesach, each Shavuos a new Shavuos.
+Through our growth and ascension, we convert the two-dimensional circle into a three-dimensional spiral, traversing along the same circle at ever greater heights.
+We maintain circularity while achieving ascension.

 Re-Experiencing Shavuos Every Year

-Now that we understand the concept of time, and the importance of tapping into the unique theme of each point of time in the systematic process of ascension, we must delve into the specific theme that Shavuos presents.
+Once we understand the concept of time, and the distinct opportunity and importance of tapping into the unique theme of each point of time in the systematic process of ascension, we must delve into the specific theme that Shavuos presents.
 What is the power and potential inherent in this time of the year, and how can we harness it to grow along our ascending, spiraling path?

 What Is Torah?

-Torah is not simply a guide to living a life of truth within the world that we live in; it is actually the blueprint and DNA of this physical world.
+Torah is not simply a guide to living a life of truth within this world; it is the blueprint and DNA of this very world.
 In other words, our physical world is a projection and emanation of the deep spiritual reality described in the Torah.
-This is the meaning behind the famous midrash that says, “Istakal b’Oraisa u’vara alma–Hashem looked into the Torah and used it to create the world.”
-Torah serves as the blueprint of the world; the physical world is an emanation and expression of Torah, the spiritual root of existence.
+This is the meaning behind the famous midrash, “Istakal b’Oraisa u’vara alma,” Hashem looked into the Torah and used it to create the world (B’reishis Rabbah 1:1).
+Torah is the spiritual root of existence; the physical world is its expression.
 To illustrate this concept, imagine a projector.
 The image that you see on the screen emanates from the film in the projector, so that everything you see on the screen is simply an expression of what’s contained within the film.
 So, too, every single thing that we see and experience in the physical world stems from the spiritual root – the transcendent dimension of Torah.

 Similarly, the trees you see outside originally stemmed from a single seed.
 Each and every one of us, as well, originated from a zygote, half a male and half a female genetic code.
 From that single cell ultimately manifested a fully developed and expressed human being.
 You are the expression of your original seed, just as the world is the expression of its original seed and root – the Torah.

-Our job is to make this Shavuos the next step in our evolutionary spiral through time.
-We must not only reaccept what we have already accepted; we must take it to the next level, the next rung up.
-We don’t simply remember, we build; we don’t repeat, we ascend.
+Our mission is to make this Shavuos the next step in our evolutionary spiral through time.
+We must not only reaccept what we have already accepted, we must take it to the next level, the next rung of the ladder.
+We do not simply remember, we build; we do not repeat, we ascend.
 May we be inspired to accept the Torah this Shavuos with all of our heart, commit to living a life of Torah truth, and endlessly pursue higher and deeper perceptions of the physical world as an expression of a spiritual reality.